 Growth Drivers

-• Healthcare quality improvement initiatives: The demonstrated effects of critical care information systems (CCIS) on patient outcomes and cost effectiveness are driving their adoption.
-A 2022 AHRQ study found that combining CCIS with EHRs decreased hospital stays for intensive care unit patients by 18.6%, saving the US healthcare system about USD 1.9 billion over a two-year period.
-Additionally, these systems reduced ICU mortality rates by 11% to 13% by enhancing early sepsis detection.
+• Healthcare quality improvement initiatives: The demonstrated effects of critical care information systems (CCIS) on patient outcomes and cost effectiveness are driving the market adoption.
+According to the 2021 NLM study, in Germany, nearly 53% of the population required ICU hospital admission for disease treatments.
+Additionally, these systems enhance early sepsis detection and hence reduce the hospitalization days.
 These advantages highlight the importance of CCIS in hospital systems' efforts to improve healthcare quality and implement performance-based care.

 Country